DrBlackRat/USharpVideoModernUI/README.md

 Yes!
 When adding it to worlds that already have USharpVideo, it will just replace the UI and everything else should still work as expeced.

 ### Do custom Styles still work with this Fork?
 Yes!
-The modernised UI still uses the default USharpVideo Sytles, howver the default Sytles have been adjusted a bit and a few unused colors have been removed from the list.
+The modernized UI still uses the default USharpVideo Sytles, however the default Sytles have been adjusted a bit and a few unused colors have been removed from the list.

 ## Credits:
 - USharpVideo: